“My child hates writing.” What do I do?

-“My child hates writing” is a phrase we hear a lot from parents who are yet to find an effective way to transform their reluctant writer’s attitude.
-Building strong writing skills is very important, as being a capable writer will be valuable in all stages and walks of life.
+“My child hates writing” is a phrase we hear a lot from parents who are yet to find an effective way to transform their child's attitude to writing.
+Building strong writing skills as a child is very important, as being a capable writer will be valuable in all stages and walks of life.

-Teaching writing and explaining its benefits can be challenging, especially when your child isn’t the biggest fan of putting pen to paper.
+Teaching your child to write and explaining why it's important can be challenging, especially if they aren't the biggest fan of putting pen to paper.
 We’re here to help you through this issue and transform your reluctant writer into a budding young author.

 Here are our top tips on how to get your child to love writing: